eclipse-kura/kura/_posts/doc/2016-05-16-kura-camel.md

 ### Configure Kura

+**Note: ** Starting with Kura 2.0.1 is no longer required to set a special OSGi boot delegation for the Camel integration.

 Keep in mind that `/opt/eclipse/kura/kura/config.ini` file on your target device should have OSGi boot delegation enabled for packages `sun`.
 A boot delegation of `sun` packages is required to make Camel work smoothly in [Eclipse Equinox](http://www.eclipse.org/equinox/).
 In order to enable boot delegation, just add the following line to